hawk-language/hawk/README.md

 # Hawk
-The officialy Repository of the Hawk Programming Language
+The official Repository of the Hawk Programming Language